django-cms/django-cms/docs/introduction/plugins.rst

     python manage.py migrate polls

-At this point you should be able to add create polls and choices in the Django admin - localhost:8000/admin/ - and fill them in at ``/polls/``.
+At this point you should be able to create polls and choices in the Django admin - localhost:8000/admin/ - and fill them in at ``/polls/``.

 However, in pages of the polls application we only have minimal templates, and